Accepted International Students

 - Proof of your ties to Canada

-Additionally you or the students can visit https://studyinthestates.dhs.gov/students for more information regarding attending school in the United States.
+Additionally you or the students can visit studyinthestates.dhs.gov/students for more information regarding attending school in the United States.

 What Do I Bring?

-Traveling internationally can be quite challenging since you are limited as to how much you can carry with you.
-The temperature in Fayetteville, N.C. ranges from the 30's to the 90's (Fahrenheit) throughout the year.
-The average temperature in February is about 43° while the average temperature in July is just 85°.
-Here are some recommendations as to what you should bring as a minimum:
+Traveling internationally can be quite challenging since you are limited to the weight limit of your luggage.
+Please check with your airline on baggage regulations.
+The temperature in Fayetteville, N.C. ranges from -1°C to +32°C or 30’s to the 90’s (Fahrenheit) throughout the year.
+The average temperature in February is about +6°C or 43°F while the average temperature in July is just +29°C or 85°F. Here are some recommendations as to what you should bring as a minimum:

 - casual (warm weather) clothes